PHI Isolation & Selective Sharing

 {% hint style="warning" %}

-Do not share accounts
+Don't share accounts

-* Instead, create separate accounts for each person and explicitly transfer only the approved dimensions between users based on your Venn‑diagram design.
+* Instead, create separate accounts for each person and explicitly transfer only the approved dimensions between users, based on your Venn-diagram design.

 {% endhint %}